Getting Set to Trap

 Show your support and appreciation for Urban Scout

-15 Comments on “Getting Set to Trap”
+15 responses to “Getting Set to Trap”

-1. I had heard that there was some virus that could be carried by raccoons that could be caught by humans and would go to the brain. do you know anything about this? i’ve been afraid to pick up roadkilled raccoon because of this, but after watching that dude handle raccoons, it seems there isn’t anything to be concerned about. perhaps there’s precautions to take?
+I had heard that there was some virus that could be carried by raccoons that could be caught by humans and would go to the brain. do you know anything about this? i’ve been afraid to pick up roadkilled raccoon because of this, but after watching that dude handle raccoons, it seems there isn’t anything to be concerned about. perhaps there’s precautions to take?

 i’m excited for you that you are going to start trapping.
 I’ve really enjoyed my limited experience with trapping so far. your post is inspiring me to look into continuing with it.

-2. “I’ve watched that horrible video above a couple times now, and it makes me really waver on the whole trapping thing.”
+“I’ve watched that horrible video above a couple times now, and it makes me really waver on the whole trapping thing.”

 Yep, Urban that would be a good thing.